+Condition Description

+Trustor The trust must be created by the:

+Customer;

+Customer's spouse; or

-Condition Description Trustor The trust must be created by the: • Customer; Customer's spouse; orLegal representative, including a court or administrative body with legal authority to act on behalf of the customer or spouse.
+Legal representative, including a court or administrative body with legal authority to act on behalf of the customer or spouse.

 Trust corpus The trust can only be funded with the customer's income.
 Resources cannot be added to or used to fund the trust.
 When resources are added to an IOT, the trust loses its special treatment until the resources are removed.

 The IOT account must be set up with all or a part of the customer's current monthly income, and have a \$0 balance at the time it is set up.
 Income assigned to an IOT An IOT should only be created when counted income is more than 300% of the FBR.
 Income that is not counted should not be assigned to or deposited into the trust.
 However, if it is deposited into the trust, it is subject to the same requirements as any other income deposited into the trust.
 NOTE See MA902.I for policy on income transferred to an IOT.
 Assignment of gross income to the IOT The full amount of any source of income must be assigned to and deposited into the trust account.
 The trust document or Schedule A must list the customer's gross income from the assigned source.
 The trust document or Schedule A may state "gross" income is assigned from the source instead of listing the actual gross payment amount.
 Ending tax withholding Since tax payments are not an allowed trust disbursement until there is an actual tax liability, taxes may not be deducted from income assigned to the trust.
 The customer must ask the income source to stop tax withholding.
 Ending other income deductions Since union dues, life insurance premiums, or insurance premiums to cover other people are not allowed trust disbursements, these expenses may not be deducted from income assigned to the trust.
 The customer must ask the income source to stop deductions for these items.
 Income may not be higher than the Private Pay Rate (PPR) For an IOT to qualify for special treatment, the customer's counted income not assigned to the trust plus the income assigned to the trust must be equal to or less than the private pay rate for the geographic area in which the customer lives (see MA905.6).
 NOTE Interest and dividends earned by the trust and added to the principal are not counted.
-Undue hardship for income higher than the PPR
+Undue hardship for income higher than the PPR When the trust meets all other conditions except the customer's total counted income is higher than the PPR, an exception may be made on a case-by-case basis when the customer claims that the private pay rate is not enough to meet his or her needs.

-Term Definition The income and resources that fund the trust.
+Term Definition Trust corpus The income and resources that fund the trust.
 The resources or income in the trust corpus may be available to the customer, but are no longer owned by the customer.
 The trust corpus may also be called the trust principal.